 Candidate Recruitment

-The Board is actively seeking interested, conservation-minded leaders to continue the mission of promoting conservation of natural resources through local leadership, education and technical assistance.
-The Supervisors, elected by county residents and landowners, help chart the course for soil and water conservation and natural resources management in Licking County.
+The Board is actively seeking an interested, conservation-minded leader to continue the mission of promoting conservation of natural resources through local leadership, education and technical assistance.
+The Supervisors help chart the course for soil and water conservation and natural resources management in Licking County.
 The Board also provides supervision to the District Administrator, oversight of fiscal decisions and technical expertise.

 Candidate Eligibility and Qualifications